 Planning on starting a loyalty program?
-Loyalty programs are all about rewarding your customers for sticking with your business, but which rewards and incentives will work best for your brand’s loyalty program?
+The best loyalty programs are all about rewarding your customers for sticking with your business, but which rewards and incentives will work best for your brand’s loyalty program?
 We’re here to help you out with our rundown of iconic and innovative loyalty program incentives, including real-life examples.

 How to choose the best loyalty program rewards

-First, let’s go over a few simple best practices for choosing loyalty program rewards.
+First, let’s go over a few simple practices for choosing the best loyalty program rewards.

 Offer value to your customers

 - Your customers need to be motivated to participate in your loyalty program, so pick rewards that they will want to earn.

 - Choosing rewards that align with a customer’s regular purchasing habits, or rewarding them with your signature items, is a smart choice.
 For example, if you are a coffee shop, free coffees, or other signature drinks might serve as better rewards than hats.

 - Consider personalizing the rewards you offer to each customer based on their needs and purchasing preferences.

 Tie the reward back to your company

 - For example, you could offer discounts on your products, credits towards their next purchase with you, free products, free shipping, or exclusive sale access as rewards.

-Balance quick and instant rewards with exclusive, highly coveted ones
+Balance quick and instant rewards with exclusive, premium ones

 - Not every reward should be hard to earn.
 Consider having some elements activate instantly upon joining, to kick-start customers’ motivation.

 - But pull out all the stops for the VIPs who make a large amount of purchases from you, with high-value incentives (think exclusive products or access to special events and experiences)

-Make sure your rewards are enticing for your customers and cost-effective for your business.
+Make sure rewards are enticing for customers and cost-effective for business

 - This will also come down to how you structure your loyalty program.
 For example, how many purchases it takes to earn a certain reward?
 Is the customer is rewarded for every referral?
 Strike a balance.